zdbrig/nano-rust/docs.md

 2. Create a file named `secret` in the same directory as the deployer script, and paste your Solana account's private key in it.

-3. Update the `nanoscriptFilePath` variable in the deployer script to point to the compiled `.nano` file you want to deploy.
+3. Update the `novascriptFilePath` variable in the deployer script to point to the compiled `.nano` file you want to deploy.

 4. Run the deployer script using the following command:
    ```